arresejo/forexforecasting/README.md

 # A Hybrid Methodology for Forex Forecasting

 ## Abstract
-We introduce a novel approach by applying a hybrid machine learning framework to the underexplored area of Forex market forecasting.
+We introduce a novel approach by applying a hybrid machine learning framework to the area of Forex market forecasting.
 Focusing on four major currency pairs—EUR/USD, GBP/USD, USD/JPY, and USD/CHF—from 2013 to 2023, our approach combines supervised learning algorithms with unsupervised HDBSCAN clustering.
 The framework employs a unique method of deriving targets from clustering results, using moving averages.
 Additionally, it encompasses a diverse range of supervised